-- 13. Other properties that you can configure in the file adapter are: FileName, Max-SampleSize, Loop and SamplesPerRead and, in the <output>, FileName, Flush and WriteMode. - 14.
-You can also edit the text file and publish the new data.
+- 14. You can also edit the text file and publish the new data.
 Open MySquare.txt and replace all the occurrences of "shapesize=30" with "shapesize=100". - 15.
-Stop and start again RTI Routing Service as described in Step 9.
+Stop and start again Routing Service as described in Step 9.
 The squares will have the same position and color, but they will be bigger now.